andreacappelletti97/mapreduce_hw2/README.md

 The output should be the following

+Create the jar if you want to run it on AWS or Hortons Sandbox.
-Create the jar of the project launching the following command
+Launch the following command
 ```
 sbt clean compile assembly
 ```
+The jar can be found under <code> target/scala-3.0.2/acappe2_hw2.jar </code>

+You can follow the next section to run it into the testing VMware Vm or the YouTube video to run it on Amazon AWS.

 Or alternatevely we can run the project locally with